 Google Chromecast is already a big name in the list of all the streaming devices in the market.
 But, the classic streaming device lacks one of the important things to make the streaming more exciting, and that is its remote controls.
-Besides making the thumb through menus with a plastic remote, Chromecast renders you to launch the videos with the tablet, laptop, and any phone.
+Besides making the thumb-through menus with a plastic remote, Chromecast renders you to launch the videos with a tablet, laptop, and any phone.

 Step 1- Removing and disabling the unnecessary apps

 For conserving the battery life and the home screen, head on to delete the apps that are not related to any photos, music, and videos, and also which doesn’t provide any Chromecast support.
 The simplest you can approach is to unlock the Settings, then head to the Apps menu and then scroll via the “Download” apps list to remove anything that is not related to the media.